deanturpin/dft/readme.md

 template <typename Iterator> auto calculate(Iterator begin, Iterator end) {

-  // This routine will return a container of frequency bins. std::vector<double> dft;
+  // This routine will return the results as a container of frequency bins. std::vector<double> dft;

-  // For each Fourier bin we need to iterate over each sample - O(n^2) - but
+  // For each Fourier bin we need to iterate over each sample - O(n^2) - but we
-  // return only half as many bins as samples, the upper half is a mirror
+  // will return only half as many bins as samples - the upper half is a mirror
-  // image of the lower.
-  const double bins = std::distance(begin, end);
+  // image of the lower, i.e., redundant. const double bins = std::distance(begin, end);

-  // The twiddle matrix is usually generated up front but as we're performing a
+  // The "twiddle matrix" is usually generated up front but as we're performing
-  // one-shot calculation it can be refactored into a single loop.
-Normally you
+  // a one-shot calculation it can be refactored into a single loop.
+Normally
-  // would expect integer array indices but here a floating-point counter is
+  // you would expect to see integer array indices but here a floating-point
-  // used to avoid a cast in the subsequent calculation. for (double k = 0.0; k < bins / 2; ++k) {
+  // counter is used to avoid a cast in the subsequent calculation. for (double k = 0.0; k < bins / 2; ++k) {

     // Iterate over all samples for the current bin index (k), calculate the
     // response and store the result.
 Note the sample index (n) is incremented
     // during the calculation.
+See the Wikipedia link above for the details of
+    // the algorithm.
     std::vector<std::complex<double>> fou;
     std::transform(begin, end, std::back_inserter(fou),
                    [ n = 0.0, &bins, &k ](const auto &sample) mutable {